Vritra-Networks/vritra-networks.github.io/index.md

 # That's all folks!
 Anyways, there you have it.
 ThousandEyes is a reference to Indra, which I inverted to get to Vritra and decided to name my yet to be created company "Vritra Networks".
 Some day there'll be a real company with this name.
 Meanwhile I hope you enjoyed these stories!

+# One more thing
+Oh wait, you may ask.
+Isn't the name you have thus chosen somewhat evil?
+I mean Vritra is an Asura and Asuras are sort of like Demons but not really... so do you want such evil conotations associated to your company name?

+Good question!
+And that's actually another association I was aiming for.
+You see I have a strong fascination for the BSDs and the logos of the various BSD projects (primarily FreeBSD who still has it) is actually a Demon.
+They chose this as a play on the word "Daemons" which is what you call long running background services on these OSes.
+So the name Vritra is also a nod to my love for the BSDs and Unix-y ideas.